-Table 17 Impacts to Traffic and Transport summary
+Table 16 Impacts to Traffic and Transport summary

-Description Y N Comments Are the proposed works likely to result in major detours or disruptions to traffic flow (vehicular, х It is anticipated that traffic flow will be disrupted during construction, however, the disruption will be

-Description Y Ν Comments cycle and pedestrian) or access to properties or businesses? short-term, and at least one lane of traffic will be open at all times.
-Will there be any permanent major detours made as a consequence of the works? Х The Proposal will not result in any permanent major detours.
-Does the proposal involve excavation that is not minor or inconsequential of the surface of, or a footpath adjacent to, a road for which a Council is the roads authority under the Roads Act 1993 (if the public authority that is carrying out the development, or on whose behalf it is being carried out, is not responsible for the maintenance of the road or footpath) X The access road will require excavation affecting both The Escort Way, and the area immediately south of The Escort Way, using imported material.
-This will restrict access to the site for the duration of the construction works Does the Proposal involve the installation of a temporary structure on, or the enclosing of, a public place that is under a Council's management or control that is likely to cause a disruption to pedestrian or vehicular traffic that is not minor or inconsequential X The Proposal is likely to cause a disruption to vehicular traffic using The Escort Way that is not considered inconsequential.
+Description Υ N Comments Are the proposed works likely to result in major detours or disruptions to traffic flow (vehicular, cycle and pedestrian) or access to properties or businesses?
+X None anticipated Will there be any permanent major detours made as a consequence of the works? Х None anticipated Does the proposal involve excavation that is not minor or inconsequential of the surface of, or a footpath adjacent to, a road for which a Council is the roads authority under the Roads Act 1993 (if the public authority that is carrying out the development, or on whose behalf it is being carried out, is not responsible for the maintenance of the road or footpath) x Not anticipated; minor excavation adjacent to The Escort Way.
+No footpaths within the subject site Does the Proposal involve the installation of a temporary structure on, or the enclosing of, a public place that is under a Council's management or control that is likely to cause a disruption to pedestrian or vehicular traffic that is not minor or inconsequential Х The Proposal is likely to cause a temporary disruption to vehicular traffic using The Escort Way that is not considered inconsequential.
 Is the proposal likely to generate traffic that will strain the capacity of the road system in an LGA? Х Proposal is anticipated to result in additional movement of construction vehicles during the construction phase.
 However, this is expected to be minor and confined to the construction period.

-4.8.4 Environmental safeguards - traffic and transport
+4.8.4 Environmental safeguards - Traffic and Transport

-The environmental safeguard measures for Traffic and Transport outlined below are considered part of the Proposal and must be implemented and maintained.
+The Environmental Safeguards measures for Traffic and Transport are considered part of the Proposal and must be implemented.
 Safeguards include:

 - Prior notice shall be given to landowners along The Escort Way to notify residents of the works to be completed, their timing and duration.
-Notification can be provided by various means including letterbox distribution, local paper (the Forbes Advocate) and through the FSC website.
-All consultation and notification should occur with enough time before works to allow residents to modify their travel plans (1 - 2 weeks prior to commencement). - Council's appointed contractor will consider the location of designated parking areas, stockpile locations, construction laydown sites, site offices, and access routes carefully with regard to creating inconveniences to residents, and to the other environmental constraints. - Works are to minimise impacts to residents/landholders by maintaining vehicular access in one (1) direction at all times using traffic controls as appropriate. - A Traffic Control Plan (TCP) is to be developed in accordance with Australian Standards (AS 1742.3 Traffic Control Devices for Works on Roads) and Roads and Maritime Traffic Control at Worksites manual to identify appropriate signage (and location) to advise motorist of upcoming changes in the road network.
+Notification can be provided by various means including letterbox distribution, local paper (the Forbes Advocate) and through the FSC (and PSC) websites.
+All consultation and notification should occur with enough time before works to allow residents to modify their travel plans if desired (1 2 weeks prior to commencement). - Council's appointed contractor will consider the location of designated parking areas, stockpile locations, construction laydown sites, site offices, and access routes carefully in consideration of creating inconveniences to local residents, and to the other environmental constraints.
+Any areas additional to those outside the mapped and considered areas as discussed within this REF will need to be assessed for additional and cumulative impacts prior to being established as part of the Proposal. - A Traffic Control Plan (TCP) is to be developed in accordance with Australian Standards (AS 1742.3 Traffic Control Devices for Works on Roads) and Roads and Maritime Traffic Control at Worksites manual to identify appropriate signage (and location) to advise motorist of upcoming changes in the road network.
 Any variation to the layout of the TCP on site is to be recorded and certified by accredited Roads and Maritime personnel.